aescarias/pypiwrap/docs/source/guides/features.rst

       - pypiwrap will always use the JSON API.
 See PEP 691.
     * - `PEP 629 - Versioning PyPI's Simple API <https://peps.python.org/pep-0629/>`_
       - Yes
-      - pypiwrap will verify the API Version as recommended by this PEP.
+      - pypiwrap will verify the API version as recommended by this PEP.
     * - `PEP 691 - JSON-based Simple API for Python Package Indexes <https://peps.python.org/pep-0691/>`_
       - Yes
       - See :class:`pypiwrap.client.SimpleRepoClient`.